matthew-tfs/mjcb.io/content/blog/00055-apple-silicon-one-year-later-part-2.md

 There are also a few other applications that I use on a somewhat regular basis, including [Hugo](https://gohugo.io/) and [MacTeX](https://tug.org/mactex/), which are also available natively for Apple Silicon.

-All of these particular applications are running natively on the MacBook Air, and not using Darwin2 at all.
-Some of those applications were originally not compiled with support for Apple Silicon, but after almost 2 and a half years, all of the applications have been compiled to support it.
+All these applications are running natively on the MacBook Air, and not using Darwin2 at all.
+Some of those applications were originally not compiled with support for Apple Silicon, but after almost 2 and a half years, all the applications have been compiled to support it.

 The Activity Monitor shows the "Kind" of application that is currently running.
-On an Apple Silicon computer it will show either "Apple" or "Intel".
-An Apple application is running natively, and is compiled for Apple Silicon and Intel is using Darwin2 and is being converted to run.
+On an Apple Silicon computer, it will show either "Apple" or "Intel".
+An Apple application is running natively and is compiled for Apple Silicon and Intel is using Darwin2 and is being converted to run.

 An easy way to check is to sort the "Kind" column to see what type of application is running: